 Fatherhood is a remarkable experience.
 Proper legal counsel may be your best chance to avoid being sidelined from your child’s life by the absence of a legally established parental relationship.

-A skilled Tulsa child custody attorney for men can guide you on the path toward establishing a legal parental relationship, at birth or whenever you discover a need to clarify your legal relationship with your children.
+A skilled Tulsa father’s rights attorney for men can guide you on the path toward establishing a legal parental relationship, at birth or whenever you discover a need to clarify your legal relationship with your children.
 For a prompt consultation, call (918) 986-7724 or contact us online for more information today.